FOCUS ON AG

 - Shop around before settling on a high dollar purchase of farm land, as there may be opportunities to find comparable farm land, as far as land quality and production capability, for less money.

 - Compare the cost of owning the farm land to the likely annual land rental rates over the next few years to secure increased crop acreage.

 - Compare the cost and potential return of the cash investment to purchase additional farm land to the cash investment and return of improving existing farm land with upgraded drainage, etc.

 - Be sure to include the required annual real estate loan principal and interest payments, along with real estate taxes, into future annual cash flow planning for the farm business.

-- When financial matters and farm profitability in the farm operation such as the current situation, it is easy to revert back to bad management habits.
-It is still very important to discuss farm financial strategies with family members, partners, ag lenders, and other consultants in the farm operation.
+- When financial matters and farm profitability in the farm operation improve, such as in the current situation, it is easy to revert back to bad management habits.
+It is still very important to discuss and properly analyze farm financial strategies with family members, partners, ag lenders, and other consultants in the farm operation.

 - Utilize farm business management advisors, crop insurance agents, marketing and crop consultants, and other professionals to assist with farm management decisions.
 View your Ag Lender and other professionals as consultants to assist with key financial and business management strategies in the farm operation.

 - Discuss planned machinery and equipment purchases and potential land purchases, as well as the projected cash flow impacts on the farm business, prior to finalizing those decisions.

 - Discuss grain and livestock marketing plans and analyze the impact that marketing decisions could have on cash flow projections.